ILikeAI/AlwaysReddy/README.md

 ### Running on macOS and Linux:
 - Open a terminal, navigate to the AlwaysReddy directory, and run `./run_AlwaysReddy.sh`.

-OR run `python main.py` from the command prompt or terminal.
+OR run `python3 main.py` from the command prompt or terminal.
-- Activate the venv `venv\Scripts\activate` then run the main script directly `python main.py`.
+- Activate the venv `source venv/bin/activate` then run the main script directly `python3 main.py`.

 ## Known Issues:
 - On linux it only detects hotkey presses when the application is in foucs, this is a major issue as the whole point of the project is to have it run in the background, if you want to help out this would be a great place to start poking around! -- this may only be an issue with systems using wayland
+- Using AlwaysReddy in the terminal on ubuntu does not work for me, when I press the hotkey it just prints the key in the terminal, running it in my IDE works.

 ## Troubleshooting:
 If you have issues try deleting the venv folder and starting again.